vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![blocking](imgs/cluster-bot.png)

 Note:
-Onboarding new engineers is hard, so in order to simplify internal adoption one of the first things we've created is prowjob running.
+Onboarding new engineers is hard, so in order to simplify internal adoption one of the first things we've created is a prowjob runner.
 This is a Slack bot, which can spawn a temporary cluster without running installer or configuration.
-Here the bot produces a link to the console, default user and password along with admin kubeconfig.
+Once the requested cluster is ready the bot produces a link to the console, default user and password along with admin kubeconfig.

 This bot can also run arbitrary prowjobs and build a custom release applying a set of pull requests on top.